 Here’s the practical definition: SEO is the work you do to make your business show up when someone searches for what you offer.

-When a homeowner searches “HVAC repair Vancouver” on Google, they see a list of results.
-The businesses that appear at the top of that list — in the map pack and in the organic results below it — get the calls.
-The businesses that appear on page 2 or deeper get almost nothing.
+When a landlord searches “property management Vancouver” on Google, they see a list of results.
+The firms that appear at the top of that list, in the map pack and in the organic results below it, get the enquiries.
+The firms that appear on page 2 or deeper get almost nothing.

-SEO is the process of making sure your business is in that top group, for the searches your potential clients are actually making.
+SEO is the process of making sure your firm is in that top group, for the searches the owners you want are actually making.

 Why organic search is different from advertising

-Many service businesses use Google Ads.
-It works: you pay, your business appears at the top of search results, people click.
+Many property managers use Google Ads.
+It works: you pay, your firm appears at the top of search results, people click.

-For a service business that plans to be operating for the next decade, organic search is the better long-term investment.
-A business that ranks in the top three results for its primary service terms in its city is generating leads at near-zero incremental cost, 24 hours a day.
+For a property management firm that plans to be operating for the next decade, and adding doors year over year, organic search is the better long-term investment.
+A firm that ranks in the top three results for “property management” in its city is generating owner leads at near-zero incremental cost, 24 hours a day.

 What Google is actually evaluating

 When someone searches for a service, Google evaluates every page it has indexed and ranks them based on hundreds of signals.
-For local service businesses, the most important ones are:
+For a local property manager, the most important ones are:

-Relevance — does your website clearly communicate what you do and where you do it?
-A website that says “we provide professional services in the Lower Mainland” is less relevant to a “furnace repair Burnaby” search than one with a dedicated page for furnace repair that mentions Burnaby specifically and explains the service in detail.
+Relevance, does your website clearly communicate what you do and where you do it?
+A website that says “we provide professional services across the Lower Mainland” is less relevant to a “property management Burnaby” search than one with a dedicated page for Burnaby that names the service and the city specifically and explains what an owner gets.

-Local signals — for businesses serving a specific geography, your Google Business Profile, your presence in local directories, and your reviews all contribute to how prominently you appear in local search results.
+Local signals, for a business serving a specific geography, your Google Business Profile, your presence in local directories, and your reviews all contribute to how prominently you appear in local search results.

 Why your homepage copy matters